XelaRonnoc/employeeCreatorBackEnd/README.md

 ## Change logs

+### 31/05/2023 - Exception Handling, Update endpoint creation

+-   Added exception handling for get delete by id and update by id.
+-   Added update by ID endpoint.

 ### 30/05/2023 - Spring Backend Setup and Creation of endpoints

 -   Set up Spring backend to MySQL DB